mhhplumber/plex-dvr-hls/README.md

 * `host` the proxy host
 * `username` your username for accessing the proxy
 * `password` your password for accessing the proxy

+### Connecting with Plex (as of Plex Version 4.108.0)
+1. Navigate to `Settings>Manage>Live TV & DVR`
+1. Select the "Set Up Plex DVR" (if you already have a tuner box or dvr connected select "Add Another Device")
+1. If Plex automatically finds your device, select it and skip to step 6
+1. If Plex does not automatically find your device, select "Don't see your HDHomeRun device?
+Enter its network address manually"
+1. Enter the ip/hostname and port of your device `http://<ip of machine>:5004` and hit "Connect"
+1. Plex should have found your device, but before you can proceed to the next step a channel guide must be added. **unless you have only added local channels/streams, do not add your postal code.
+It will not work**
+1. Select "Have an XMLTV guide on your server?
+Click here to use it."
+1. In the "XMLTV GUIDE" box, enter the ip/hostname and port of your device followed by /xmltv: `http://<ip of machine>:5004/xmltv`
+1. You may change the guide title if you wish
+1. Select "Continue"
+1. Validate that channels match the guide
+1. Select Continue
+Setup is now complete